 When selling heavily discounted vouchers then the three year validity does not need to apply.
-For instance, ThePhotoBookClub who we purchased our Tea Time Tip mugs from, regularly have heavily discounted vouchers, and therefore only offer a six month expiry.
+For instance, ThePhotoBookClub where we purchased our Tea Time Tip mugs, regularly have heavily discounted vouchers, and therefore only offer a six month expiry.
 I like their practice though, where you can pay a small fee to revalidate an expired voucher (in case you got too busy to use it!).
 Note you cannot charge fees to redeem a full price voucher within the expiry period.

 If you’re thinking of discounting, please make sure you consider the impact on your business pricing.
 Our Tea Time Tip 5 was Should I offer a discount.
 You can check out the video or blog for free via our website, or can access via the online school (VERY SOON) including slide pack and calculation sheet.

 Set up a gift voucher holding account

 It is wise to set up a holding account for the gift voucher money.
 When you receive the money as people buy the gift vouchers, transfer the money to the holding account.
 On redemption, transfer the GST (if you’re GST registered) to the GST account as it will then be payable with the next BAS.
 As the gift vouchers are redeemed, take the net of GST money from that account back to your main account and record. https://www.ato.gov.au/business/gst/in-detail/rules-for-specific-transactions/gst-and-vouchers/

 This is especially important where you pay a reasonable amount of expenses to fulfil a voucher.
 Whether in staff wages or in product or supply cost to offer each product, service or package.
 There will be limited need to repay a customer for a gift voucher, but it’s also there ‘just in case’.
 If you closed up shop for instance, that could be a valid reason.